bbiswal333/bulletinboard/Service2ServiceCommunication/Exercise_18_Make_Communication_Resilient.md

    // ...
 }
 ```
 With that Hystrix should not run into a timeout i.e. does not return an unauthorized fallback User.
-Don't forget to test this code change by creating some advertisments via `Postman` or by executing your tests.
+Don't forget to test this code change by creating some advertisements via `Postman` or by executing your tests.

 ### Alternative 2: Dynamic Configuration
 You can define a command specific property dynamically, that gets loaded during runtime.
 Create a file named `config.properties` in the package `src/main/resources` with the following content: